jagilley/sine-resynthesis/README.md

 ## Why would you want to do this?

 1. Because it's cool
 1. Because most generative audio models currently operate on the mel-spectrogram of the source audio.
+This requires a lot of memory, much of which is probably unnecessary for recreating harmonic sounds (e.g., most musical instruments.)
+In principle, you can reduce the memory requirements by finding the harmonic peaks in the spectrogram above a given amplitude threshold and modeling the source audio as a sum of sine waves at those frequencies.